biocore/qiime/doc/scripts/compare_alpha_diversity.rst

 		Path to the mapping file [REQUIRED]
 	-c, `-`-category
 		Category for comparison [REQUIRED]
-	-d, `-`-depth
+	-o, `-`-output_fp
-		Depth of rarefaction file to use [REQUIRED]
+		Location of output file to be created [REQUIRED]
-	-o, `-`-output_filepath
-		Output file path [REQUIRED]

 	**[OPTIONAL]**

 	-t, `-`-test_type
 		The type of test to perform when calculating the p-values.
 Valid choices: parametric, nonparametric.
 If test_type is nonparametric, Monte Carlo permutations will be used to determine the p-value.
 If test_type is parametric, the num_permutations option will be ignored and the t-distribution will be used instead [default: nonparametric]
 	-n, `-`-num_permutations
 		The number of permutations to perform when calculating the p-value.
-Must be greater than zero.
+Must be greater than 10.
 Only applies if test_type is nonparametric [default: 999]
+	-p, `-`-correction_method
+		Method to use for correcting multiple comparisons.
+Available methods are bonferroni, fdr, or none. [default: bonferroni] -d, `-`-depth
+		Depth of rarefaction file to use [default: greatest depth]

 **Output:**

-Script generates an output nested dictionary which has as a first key:value pair the category passed, and a dictionary which gives the t_two_sample score for every possible combination of the values under that category in the mapping file, saved as a text file into the directory specified by the output path.
+The script generates an output file that is a TSV table.
+Each row corresponds to a comparison between two groups of treatment values, and includes the means and standard deviations of the two groups' alpha diversities, along with the results of the two-sample t-test.

 **Comparing alpha diversities:**

-The following command takes the following input: a mapping file (which associaties each sample with a number of characteristics), alpha diversity metric (the results of collate_alpha for an alpha diverity metric, like PD_whole_tree), depth (the rarefaction depth to use for comparison), category (the category in the mapping file to determine which samples to compare to each other), and output file path (a path to the output file).
+The following command takes the following input: a mapping file (which associaties each sample with a number of characteristics), alpha diversity metric (the results of collate_alpha for an alpha diverity metric, like PD_whole_tree), depth (the rarefaction depth to use for comparison), category (the category in the mapping file to determine which samples to compare to each other), and output filepath (a path to the output file to be created).
 A nonparametric two sample t-test is run to compare the alpha diversities using the default number of Monte Carlo permutations (999).

 ::